Keeping Up with Your Mammograms Through COVID-19

 - Support your sisters.

 At ACCESS, we know that early detection saves lives.
 We offer referrals for breast cancer screenings.
-When you get your referral, call your health care facility to find out what precautions they’re taking to keep you safe from COVID-19.
 If you need support, contact us today:

 Rachel Nagengast |312.526.2374